 Always watch the weather as each spring is different.
 Many a carefully nurtured tomato seedling has been killed by a May frost or their growing slowed down by cold soil.
 Protect all your hard work by always planting later rather than earlier.
 Be sure to introduce your plants to the outdoors gradually, a process called 'hardening off'.
 Start for a few hours one spring day, and then a few hours more the next - give your plants a taste of the outdoors but bring them in at night.
 After a week or so, they will have acclimated to the outdoors and will be ready to transplant.

 P.S.
-If you find you still have questions or would like additional assistance, be sure to head to your local garden centre and their experts will be able to assist you further.
+If you find you still have questions or would like additional assistance, visit us in store and our experts will be able to assist you further.